Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

     (not tried `meghananda`)

     - For latex:
       - `auctex-12.2.0` TBC: seems to be a YaST package also `emacs-auctex` which is already installed.
         `auctex` in turn is quite complex and needs to be configured:
         LaTeX--!>xxx--!>"Browse Options" then select:
         "Tex command"--!>"Tex view"
       Here there is something to do

       - "Tex View Program Selection".
            Here, under `output-pdf` replace `evince` by `okular`.
        Then forward search shall already work.
       - "Tex Source Correlate Mode": on
       - "Tex Source Correlate Start Server": on

       - To enable backward search in `okular` choose Settings--!>"Configure Okular"
          Select Editor and choose `emacsclient`.

-		 - Also there seems a bug in current `auctex` and `okular` as the "Tex View Program List" is just empty.
+      - Also, there seems a bug in current `auctex` and `okular` as the "Tex View Program List" is just empty.
-		   The old setting is no longer valid as masterdir disappeared.
+       The old setting is no longer valid as master directory disappeared.
-	      	Thus in `.gnu-emacs-custom` after
+          Thus, in `.gnu-emacs-custom` after
           `TeX-source-correlate-start-server` add

 ```[lisp]
 '(TeX-source-correlate-start-server t)
       '(TeX-view-program-list
 (quote
     ;(("Okular" "okular -unique %o#src:%n%(masterdir)./%b"))
      (("Okular" "okular -unique %o#src:%n./%b"))